saranshjain243/RubyOn-Rails_Photomania/README.md

 use the app.

 Made By:-
-Saransh Jain and Sanju Tagra
+Saransh Jain and Sanjeev Tagra